namanambu/Project1BDD/README.md

 ### Section 1: Background on Hungarian Algorithm and Objective

 The assignment problem is a classical optimization problem where the goal is to select the maximum matching with the lowest possible cost.
 In mathematical terms, it boils down to finding a minimum-weight matching in a bipartite graph, where each agent–task pairing carries a weight that reflects how suitable that match is.
-To solve this type of problem efficiently, Harold Kuhn published the Hungarian algorithm in 1955.<sup>[1]</sup> The method works by transforming the cost matrix through row and column reductions and iteratively uncovering zeros until an optimal set of pairings is reached.<sup>[2]</sup> In our project, we used this approach by converting doctors’ ranked hospital preferences into a cost matrix and applying the algorithm to generate assignments that minimize overall dissatisfaction, bound by hospital capacity limits. **Are we defining the objective as minimize dissatisfaction or maximize satisfaction? - Jonathan**
+To solve this type of problem efficiently, Harold Kuhn published the Hungarian algorithm in 1955.<sup>[1]</sup> The method works by transforming the cost matrix through row and column reductions and iteratively uncovering zeros until an optimal set of pairings is reached.<sup>[2]</sup> In our project, we used this approach by converting doctors’ ranked hospital preferences into a cost matrix and applying the algorithm to generate assignments that maximizes satisfaction, bound by hospital capacity limits.

 ### Section 2: Model Assumptions
 - Each doctor provides a complete ranking of all hospitals with no ties or missing values